janlaguer/AcheronObs/Readme.md

 - java -jar acheron_overlay.jar

 You need to create a 'config.json' file, see AcheronObs.py to see what's needed in this file.
-Don't forget to install the requirements.
+Don't forget to install the requirements listed in AcheronObs.py.

 You can access the HUD at localhost:PORT/overlay and the Dashboard at localhost:PORT/dashboard.